Colin’s Hope Launches Media Campaigns to Highlight National Water Safety Month

 FCB HEALTH & NOT OUT OF THE WATER

 Colin’s Hope has great news to share about a new partnership we have formed with FCB Health that will help us reach more families and children with valuable water safety and drowning prevention messages.

 You may recall the “Demystifying Dry Drowning” story from KXAN News that ran on April 30, or have seen your Facebook feed full of the words “dry drowning,” “secondary drowning,” and “delayed drowning” (none of which are medical terms acknowledged by medical professionals).
-FCB Health has JUST LAUNCHED the website www.notoutofthewater.com in an effort to educate parents and caregivers of the drowning signs and symptoms they need to look for the AFTER LEAVING THE WATER.
-Colin’s Hope was able to help with the content of the site and FCB Health will direct site visitors to www.colinshope.org for general water safety resources and tips.
+FCB Health NY has JUST LAUNCHED the website www.notoutofthewater.com in an effort to educate parents and caregivers of the drowning signs and symptoms they need to look for the AFTER LEAVING THE WATER.
+Colin’s Hope was able to help with the content of the site and FCB Health NY will direct site visitors to www.colinshope.org for general water safety resources and tips.
 We are so proud to partner with FCB Health to impact more families and children, ultimately preventing more drownings.
-You can read more about this partnership in the Longview News-Journal.

 Below is the commentary we wrote to help simplify the definition of drowning after leaving the water, signs and symptoms of drowning and our most basic water safety tip: Watch Kids Around Water.

 “Drowning is a process with multiple outcomes (Fatal,non-fatal with injury/illness and non-fatal without injury/illness).
 The medical definition of drowning is defined as “respiratory impairment from submersion/immersion in liquid” (Hawkings, Semprsrott & Schmidt).

 The drowning process begins in water and the outcome can occur in water (as in most cases) or it can occur after leaving the water (as in some cases that have been recently described as dry, secondary or delayed drowning).